Sun-Lab-NBB/sollertia-unity-tasks/README.md

 6. Click on the **DisplaysWindow** tab located to the right of the Inspector tab.
 If the tab is not present, reopen it by clicking on Window > Gimbl.
 Press `Refresh Monitor Positions`.
 Doing this reveals a list of the monitors connected to the computer.
-Assign **Camera: LeftMonitor**, **Camera: RightMonitor**, and **Camera: CenterMonitor** to the corresponding monitors used for display to the mouse.
+Assign **Camera: LeftMonitor**, **Camera: RightMonitor**, and **Camera: CenterMonitor** to the corresponding monitors used for display to the animal.
 To check that the monitors were assigned correctly, press `Show Full-Screen Views`.
 For more information about configuring displays, check the [original GIMBL repository](https://github.com/winnubstj/Gimbl?tab=readme-ov-file#setting-up-the-actor).
    **Warning!** Since rebooting the system frequently changes the Monitor output ports, it is strongly advised to